Ten years later, in 1867, the Chicago & North Western Railway acquired this route. No building was ever done under the LT&P, and C&NW completed it.

 Another contributing factor was a connection directly to that line at Wyeville, built from Sparta in 1912.

 The first abandonment came in 1964 when the C&NW shut down the line from Sparta to Elroy.
-At Elroy, the line was still connecting to a C&NW line to Wausau, and was one of a few connections from Wausau to Madison.

 The next round came in 1977, when the northern end of the line was shut down from Winona to Trempealeau.